 I’m sure that you’ll also have some additional questions, so here I’m bringing you the most common questions people ask when it comes to detailing their cars.

-For detailing a car, you’ll need car wash buckets, microfiber cloths, car wash soap, power washer, car polishers, polishing pastes, LED lights, vacuum, carpet extractors, paint protectants, interior protectants, leather cleaners, all-purpose cleaners, automotive glass cleaner, detailing brushes, applicators, and other equipment if needed.
+For detailing a car, you’ll need car wash buckets, microfiber cloths, car wash soap, a pressure washer or garden hose, a machine polisher, polishing compounds, LED lights, a vacuum, a carpet extractor, paint protectants, interior protectants, leather cleaners, all-purpose cleaners, automotive glass cleaner, detailing brushes, applicators, and other equipment as needed.
+A good starter kit like the Chemical Guys Arsenal Builder covers most of the basics if you’re just getting started.

-You can save a lot of money by detailing your car yourself.
+Yes, you can save a lot of money by detailing your car yourself.
 It may cost you at first while you gather all the equipment and supplies, but it’s a money saver in the long run.
+A professional full detail can cost $150-$300 or more, while doing it at home with your own supplies might cost $50-$100 in products that last for multiple details.

 The difference between detailing and cleaning a car is in all the procedures that are done in that process.
 Cleaning a car means only making the car clean of dirt, dust, and grime, while detailing means cleaning everything thoroughly and also applying protectants to various car parts (paint, leather, plastics, tires, etc.).